zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 User-defined types are also known as reference types.
-A variable with a **reference type** stores a reference, a memory address, to the location in memory that stores the value of the type.
+A variable with a **reference type** stores a reference, a memory address, to the location in memory that stores the value associated with the variable.
 A primitive type stores the value directly.
 For example, if *3* is assigned to a variable of type *int*, the variable stores *3*.
 However, if the string *hello* is stored in a variable of type *String*, the string *hello* is stored somewhere in the computer's memory and the address of that location is stored in the variable.

 ### Creating variables and storing values
 Recall that variables are named storage locations for data.
 Storing data and